dengsh12/CS102AProject_ChineseChess/README.md

 # CS102AProject_ChineseChess
-It's a Chinese Chess game made with java swing, in 2019 when I learn java main function is in the ChessGameFrame.java
+It's a Chinese Chess game made with java swing.
+It's my first project Main function is in the ChessGameFrame.java